Visiting Madrid? Don’t miss these things!

 Calle de Santa Isabel, 52, 28012, map

-Formerly a hospital, this modern art museum is home to works by Pablo Picasso and Salvador Dali.
-By far, the most famous piece is Picasso’s Guernica, which was much larger than we had imagined!
+Formerly a hospital, this modern art museum displays works by Pablo Picasso and Salvador Dali.
+Picasso’s Guernica is the most famous piece and is much larger than we imagined!
+Sometimes it’s hard to comprehend the scale of these paintings.
+Get tickets here.

 8. Take a stroll along Madrid Rio’s Riverside Walk